Jacopo Fazzini

-Jacopo Fazzini (born 16 March 2003) is an Italian professional footballer who plays as midfielder for club Fiorentina.
+Jacopo Fazzini (born 16 March 2003) is an Italian professional footballer who plays as midfielder for club Cagliari on loan from Fiorentina.

 Personal life

 Fazzini's grandfather, Giorgio was a tennis player.
 His brother, Tommaso is a beach soccer player.

 Club career

 Fazzini grew up with Viareggio, Capezzano and Empoli.
 In the 2020–21 season, Fazzini won the league with the under-19s team.
 He made his debut on 19 January 2022, in a 3–2 Coppa Italia defeat against Inter after extra-time, coming on as substitute in the 97th minute.

 On 25 June 2025, Fazzini signed for Fiorentina for a reported €10m plus bonuses.

 International career

 On 12 September 2023 he made his debut with the Italy U21, in the qualifying match won 2–0 against Turkey.